 LocationLebanon : North Bekaa – Arsal

-A project that aims to provide some of the nutritional needs of Syrian displaced families for nearly a month.
+This project aimed to provide some of the nutritional needs of displaced Syrian families for

 LocationSyria – North Rural Homs “Rastan-Talbeesa and Hola”